filecoin-project/notary-governance/README.md

+> **NOTE:** Notary applications are open until May 25th.
+To apply - create a new Issue in this repo of the type "Notary Application".

 # Notary Governance
 ⚠️⚠️⚠️ ***This is still Work In Progress but one can follow the repository for the latest discussion and changes.
 If you are interested in becoming a Notary, please submit an issue in the repository so the maintainers can score according to the rubric and provide feedback.***